 1 tspn maple or vanilla essence

-1 rounded cup of boiled, mashed and cooled pumpkin (about 400g raw, peeled pumpkin)
+1 slightly rounded cup of steamed, mashed and cooled pumpkin (about 340g raw, peeled pumpkin) OR 250g canned pumpkin

 Preheat oven to 180C.
-Place liners into a 6 cup Texas sized tin (or 12 cup standard sized tin).
+Line a 6 cup Texas sized non-stick muffin tin (or 12 cup standard sized muffin tin) with baking paper.

-Sift flour, wheat germ, raising agents and spices into a bowl.
+Sift flour, raising agents and spices into a bowl.
 Add salt, sugar and dates then whisk to combine.
 In a separate bowl combine eggs, maple syrup, yoghurt, melted butter, essence and mashed pumpkin and whisk until fairly smooth.
 If using brown sugar, I find it easier to stir that into the wet ingredients as this type of sugar tends to clump.

 Add the wet ingredients to the dry, folding until combined but do not over-mix.

 Spoon batter into prepared muffin tin.
 Bake for 27-30 minutes (for large muffins) or 18-20 (for standard sized), or until tops spring back when gently pressed.